kushalchaudhari21/LinearRegression/README.md

 ## Important Insights

-* Always go for vectorised implementation if possible.
+* Always go for vectorised implementation if possible(which is why we add a column of ones to X for θ(subscript0)).
 * To debug vectorised implementation it is insightful to print out sizes of matrices using octave function *whos*.
 * Gradient descent as a method to minimize cost function scales better to a larger dataset than normal equations method.
 Normal equations method becomes computationally expensive for the large dataset(say 10000+ examples).
 * Feature scaling(getting all features in similiar ranges to avoid skewed functions) along with mean normalisation should be used for faster gradient descent.